msquareM/spiffy_management_creator/README.md

 @link        http://trioangle.com

-# Note: Beware Before Install another projects.
+## Note: Beware Before Install other projects.
 Because it may affect your project flow..